GMPavanLab/dynsight/docs/source/label_tool/label_tool.rst

 The ``dynsight label_tool`` is a simple web application that allows users to label images.
-Picture labelling is a crucial step in many computer vision tasks, such as, the creation of initial training dataset to train Convolutional Neural Networks (CNNs) model.
+Picture labelling is a crucial step in many computer vision tasks, such as the creation of initial training dataset to train Convolutional Neural Networks (CNNs) model.
 The current version of `dynsight vision <../_autosummary/dynsight.vision.VisionInstance.html>`_ exploits the power of the `YOLO models <https://docs.ultralytics.com/models/yolo12/>`_ for computer vision tasks.
-So that the ``label_tool`` has been specifically designed to work with the YOLO dataset format.
+Thus, the ``label_tool`` has been specifically designed to work with the YOLO dataset format.

 .. image:: ../_static/label_tool.png